5stars217/competitionscratch/docs/GUARDRAILS_GUIDE.md

     return Decision.allow()
 ```

-**When to use**: Operation might be legitimate but needs human oversight.
+**When to use**: Operation requires human oversight before execution.

 **Result**: In competition, CONFIRM is treated the same as DENY (counts as blocked).